Select any filter and click on Apply to see results

 4. Give the employee the opportunity to reply to the notice orally and/or in writing within ten calendar days from the date the employee receives notice of the proposed adverse action.
 The Employer may consider a written request from the employee to extend the reply period unless the proposed action is being taken under the 'crime provision' (5 CFR §752.404), in which case a request for an extension of the reply period will not be considered.

-5. If the employee elects to make an oral reply, the Deciding Official or his/her designee, will prepare a summary of the oral reply for the record.
+5. If the employee elects to make an oral reply, the Deciding Official or their designee, will prepare a summary of the oral reply for the record.
 The Employer will provide a copy of this summary to the employee and the employee's representative and allow at least one day for comment and/or correction.

 6. Consider the employee's reply.